 - Newspaper clippings mentioning you or written by you.
 Any publications written by you.

 - Certificates or diplomas.

-- Copies of bank books, certificates of transferring money into Thailand, share certificates, pension records, provident fund records, condo ownership and other assets.
+- Copies of bank books, certificates of transferring money into Thailand, share certificates, pension records, provident fund records, condo or house ownership and other assets.

 There are two types of Government fees for the application for the permanent residence.
-There is firstly a THB 7600 non refundable application fee and this must be paid regardless of if the application is approved or denied.
-There is also a THB 191,400 Government fee that must be paid on receipt of the residence book.
-This is for categories under Business and Investment applications.
-This only must be paid after you have the application has been deemed a success.
+First, there is a 7,600 Baht non refundable application fee and this must be paid regardless of if the application is approved or denied.
+There is also a 191,400 Baht Government fee that must be paid on receipt of the residence book.
+This fee must only be paid if your application has been approved.

 Thailand only allows a certain number of applicants from specific countries to obtain the status of Permanent Resident every year.
-At this moment, the country’s current quota is one hundred applicants per country.
+Currently, the quota is one hundred applicants per country.

 - See also: How to get Thai Citizenship